MissStrong/ICS4U/Unit 1/Note 3 - Data Types.md

 The backslash is called an **escape character**, since it "escapes" the next character.

-You can also use the escape character to create strings that contain double quotation marks and characters that contain a single quotation mark.
+We can also use the escape character to create strings that contain double quotation marks and characters that contain a single quotation mark.

 ```java
 System.out.println("\""); // Prints a double quotation mark